News For Public Officials . . . . Get the Newsletter - It's FREENFPO Home Strategic Campaign News Campaign Tool Chest Our Readers Write

 David Bloys - News for Public Officials

-In other counties across the country, clerks are claiming they have the technology to retroactively "redact" the Social Security numbers they have previously published to cyberspace.
+In many counties local officials are claiming they have the technology to retroactively "redact" the Social Security numbers they have previously published to cyberspace.
 Do they?
-Or is this just another misleading statement from the vendors designed to sell expensive software?
+Or is this just another misleading statement from vendors designed to sell expensive redaction software?

-In 2005 Hart Intercivic won a $500.000 contract to redact the Social Security number's from document's displayed in Orange County, Florida.
+In 2005 Hart Intercivic won a $500,000 contract to redact the Social Security number's from document's displayed in Orange County, Florida.
 The software was found to be only partially effective at identifying and redacting some Social Security numbers.
-The Social Security numbers of thousands of Floridians remain online.
-For these people, the program was a 100% failure.
+Social Security numbers of thousands of Floridians. were were missed entirely.
+For the people whose sensitive information remains, the program was a 100% failure.

 Software developers lack both the technology and the courage to take full responsibility for what their software can and cannot do.
 News for Public Officials was unable to identify any vendor willing to take legal responsibility for missed redactions or any ability to automatically redact hand written numbers at all.
 In fact, most contracts between county government and redaction software vendors disclaim all legal responsibility for sensitive data the software can neither find nor redact.